July 4 at the American Revolution Museum at Yorktown

 Visitors can learn how families were fed during the disruption of the Revolutionary War.
 Special programs at the quarter for enslaved people will illustrate what foods were eaten and how they were prepared and preserved.
 Food preparation is for demonstration purposes only.

 About the American Revolution Museum at Yorktown

 The American Revolution Museum at Yorktown tells the story of the nation’s founding, capturing the transformational nature and epic scale of the Revolution and its relevance today.
-Gift shop and café open during museum hours.
+Museum shop is open during museum hours.